AdityaSeth777/PCC-CS391/2.4 - Prefix-Postfix/Readme.md

+Question -> Convert a prefix expression to postfix in C

 The above code converts a prefix expression to postfix expression using a stack data structure.
 The prefix expression is first read from the user and then processed to produce the corresponding postfix expression.

 The push() and pop() functions are used to implement a stack using an array.
 The is_operator() function checks if a given character is an operator.